It’s all your fault Barnbougle Dunes!

 Menekse took dead aim at the fairway bunker.
 She was lucky that she was into the wind because she nutted her tee shot, and there is no doubt that it would have gone in!
 The fifteenth green is another largish green.
 But it narrows in the center, and with trouble both left and right, it feels much smaller than it is.

-Dead into the wind, the sixteenth played only 161-yards, but I hit 5-iron!
+Dead into the wind, the sixteenth played only 147 meters (161 yards), but I hit 5-iron!
 On a golf course that is full of beautiful golf holes, this par 3 is simply incredible.
 Regardless of what tee you play sixteen from, be sure to play a shot from the Marram tees.
 Sitting on one of the highest vantage points on the property, the view from the top of the tee box is unforgettable!
-Menekse hit a driver from 132-yards that landed just short and ran on, setting her up for a 15-foot birdie putt that curled left at the last second and unfortunately eluded her.
+Menekse hit a driver from 121 meters (132 yards) that landed just short and ran on, setting her up for a 3-meter birdie putt that curled left at the last second and unfortunately eluded her.

 A Monster of a Golf Hole